-Iraq’s top Shiite cleric condemns gruesome hanging of teen
+Iraq’s top Shiite cleric condemns hanging of teen gunman

 Security officials initially told The Associated Press that he had been beaten to death by an angry mob after he killed four anti-government protesters and two shopkeepers in a shooting spree.
 The officials, who spoke on condition of anonymity in line with briefing regulations, provided what they said were the names of four of those killed, saying they ranged in age from 18 to 31.

-Spokespersons for the ministries of interior and health said Friday only that the teen had been killed.
+Spokespersons for the ministries of interior and health said Friday that only the teen had been killed.
 Interior Ministry spokesman Brig.
 Khaled al-Muhanna said an investigation into the incident was ongoing.

 Grand Ayatollah Ali al-Sistani, the nation’s top Shiite cleric, on Friday called the teen’s killing a “horrific crime” that must not be repeated and called on Iraqi authorities to hold the perpetrators accountable.